svetlyr/asg-club/README.md

 # ASG Club
-This website was built with Astro, Solid, Typescript and Tailwind.
+This website is built with Astro, Solid, Typescript and Tailwind.